LLLida/set_icon.cmake/README.md

 # set_icon.cmake
 ## Introduction
-Setting executable's icon is not straightforward.
+Setting executable's icon from cmake is not straightforward.
 I tried to make it simple.<br/>
 This script only works on MS Windows and requires imagemagick if you use image format other than .ico.

 ## Usage